BahaEddineKsib/togomori/README.md

 </p>

 # TOGOMORI
-Togomori is a comprehensive solution for *web applications reconnaissance* designed to simplify the process of *information gathering* and *data visualization*.
+Togomori is a comprehensive solution for *web applications reconnaissance* designed to help on the process of *information gathering* and *data visualization*.
 It comprises three main components:
 * Command-line Application:<br>
   At the core of Togomori is a Python-based command-line application.
 It is equipped with features, These features serve as the workhorse for gathering information from various sources and give the freedom to hackers to work simultaneously on **Manual/automated** functionalities.